 - Time and Material - the IT provider invoices the amount of work delivered to the client at the end of the month.
 The parties can agree on an hourly or monthly rate per type of expertise or blended rate (a rate that covers different roles -developers, testers- and levels of seniority).
 This is a flexible model that is best suited for long term software development and maintenance projects: the scope of the project is not defined at the beginning of the collaboration and evolves over time.
 The IT outsourcing partner allocates the needed resources without the pressure of a fixed deadline and the client has the flexibility to change specifications based on evolving business needs or priorities.

 - Cost Plus / Open Book - in this model the IT outsourcing provider invoices the actual expenses incurred for services plus a profit margin.
-This is a very transparent model and is most commonly used when building dedicated engineering teams.
+This is a very transparent model and is most commonly used when building dedicated engineering teams (also called Dedicated Team fee).
 The expenses invoiced represent the cost with human resources, infrastructure, management and operational fees.

 - Shared risk-reward - in this model, the provider and client agree on a target price for delivering a project and share both the risks or the reward.
 If the budget is exceeded, then the IT outsourcing vendor partially covers the extra cost, and the client supports the rest.
 If the provider manages to deliver the project on certain terms, there is a reward to be shared.